retroxsky06/Mission-to-Mars/README.md

 #### Fig 1. mars_app database
 ![fig1](https://github.com/retroxsky06/Mission-to-Mars/blob/main/mongo_mars_app.png)

-To view an example of the Mission to Mars HTML webpage, [click here](https://github.com/retroxsky06/Mission-to-Mars/blob/main/Mars_site.png)
+To view an example of the Mission to Mars webpage, [click here](https://github.com/retroxsky06/Mission-to-Mars/blob/main/Mars_site.png)

 ## Updating Mission to Mars Webpage
 To further customize the webpage, Bootstrap 3 components were added, such as modifying the Mars hemisphere images to be displayed horizontally when on a desktop, and bolding the font on the "Scrape New Data" button.
 The codes used for the modifications are displayed below: